Back to all articles

 UX/UIHeuristics

-8 min read
+6 min read

 "The secret of simplicity is eliminating the unnecessary so that the necessary may speak." — Hans Hofmann

-Is your interface overwhelming your users?
+Is your interface overwhelming visitors?

 Scan Your Site Free

-How to Implement Hick's Law
+How to use Hick's Law on your page

-1. Identify the Essentials
+1. Identify the one job of each section

-5. Use Progressive Disclosure
+5. Use progressive disclosure

 Hick's Law Implementation Guide